cnoe-io/website/docs/reference-implementation/integrations/generated/crd-templating.md

 Flags:
   -h, --help                         help for crd
-  -n, --namespaced                   whether or not resources are namespaced
-      --templateDescription string   sets the description of the template --templateName string          sets the name of the template -t, --templatePath string          path to the template to be augmented with backstage info (default "scaffolding/template.yaml")
-      --templateTitle string         sets the title of the template -v, --verifier stringArray         list of verifiers to test the resource against
+      --templateDescription string   sets the description of the template --templateName string          sets the name of the template --templateTitle string         sets the title of the template -v, --verifier stringArray         list of verifiers to test the resource against

 Global Flags:
+  -c, --collapse             if set to true, items are rendered and collapsed as drop down items in a single specified template
-  -i, --inputDir string    input directory for CRDs and XRDs to be templatized -o, --outputDir string   output directory for backstage templates to be stored in
+      --depth uint32          depth from given directory to search for TF modules or CRDs (default 2) -i, --inputDir string       input directory for CRDs and XRDs to be templatized -p, --insertAt string       jq path within the template to insert backstage info (default ".spec.parameters[0]") -o, --outputDir string      output directory for backstage templates to be stored in --raw templatePath      prints the raw open API output without putting it into a template (ignoring templatePath and `insertAt`)
+  -t, --templatePath string   path to the template to be augmented with backstage info
 ```

 ## Example